wloche/jira-tools/documentation/sprints-stats/sprints-stats.md

 ## `config.js`
 1. Copy `classes/config-dist.js` and renamed it to `classes/config.js`
 2. Replace the values with your credentials and Jira domain name.
+Or set a `JIRA_URL` environment variable to your Jira organization's URL, set a `JIRA_USERNAME` to your Jira username, and finally set `JIRA_PASSWORD` to your Jira password or API token (see below)
 3. If you are using a token: just put it in the `PASSWORD`. 🔗 [API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens)

 ```javascript